trickstival/the-pirate/README.md

-# Da Pirate JS
+# The Pirate JS

-Da Pirate is a lib that has some util functions that can abstract logic and prevent errors
+The Pirate is a lib that has some util functions that can abstract logic and prevent errors

 ## Install